How to Make Baby Laugh for the First Time (10 Foolproof Tricks)

 • Pretend sneezing or yawning

-Mirrors fascinate babies and often trigger smiles and laughter.
+Mirrors intrigue babies and frequently bring out smiles and laughter.

 • Make silly faces together in the mirror